Impact

 Empathizing with the User

 Next, I used my research findings to create personas to empathize with user’s needs, goals, and frustrations.
-To form distinct personas, I looked for similar and dissimilar patterns across users in my research findings.
 As a reference throughout the project, they helped me to stay on track and make design decisions with end-users in mind.

 To translate insights into requirements, I first brainstormed as many HMW statements as possible.
 Afterwards, I prioritized the most important ones in an impact-effort matrix to narrow down the scope for the MVP.